mathe42/vite-plugin-comlink/README.md

 2. In production all browsers are supported

 ## Breaking changes

 ### v2 to v3

-* remove of customConfigs breaking FF support in development for some projects and removing the abbility for inline worker.
+- remove of customConfigs breaking FF support in development for some projects and removing the abbility for inline worker.
 This is a limitation of vite so if vite adds support of it this plugin will follow
-* remove of typefile.
+- remove of typefile.
 For typescript support please write your own type file or switch to the new syntax.
-* remove of ServiceWorker support.
+- remove of ServiceWorker support.
 This was considered unstable an it was hacky so it got removed.
 If vite adds support for building ServiceWorker this will be added!
-* you have to add comlink to `worker.plugins` array.
+- you have to add comlink to `worker.plugins` array.

 ### v3 to v4

-* the import syntax will be removed you have to switch to the new syntax!
+- the import syntax will be removed you have to switch to the new syntax!
-* Removal of Warnings of leagacy (v2) options
+- Removal of Warnings of leagacy (v2) options
-* ESM support
+- ESM support
-* Better Source Maps
+- Better Source Maps

+### v4 to v5

+- some undocumented internal options got removed.
+- full rewrite of the core transformer to fix a lot of bugs
+- should be breaking free but as this is a big rewrite there might be breaking changes

 ## Resources

 https://github.com/GoogleChromeLabs/comlink
 https://github.com/surma/rollup-plugin-comlink